 - Select the glossary you want to use for the translation

-When a glossary is selected for document translation, the text of the glossary label is shown in blue, accompanied by a check mark.
+When a glossary is selected for file translation, the text of the glossary label is shown in blue, accompanied by a check mark.
 Make sure that the source and target languages match the languages in your glossary.
-You can't use multiple glossaries for document translation.

-You can use a glossary when uploading a document for translation via the API.
+You can use a glossary when uploading a file for translation via the API.

 - Set the glossary_id parameter.